stratapp-ai/stratapp-ai.github.io/_blog/we-have-apps-for-revenue-finance-and-people-what-about-actually-running-the-company.md

 ---
 The challenge always seems to come down to people - having everyone aligned, engaged and motivated in the same direction and on the same end game.

-If you think about it, there are apps for everything else (revenue, finance, people), but there has never been a simple app for actually running the company - providing real time clarity and context for everyone.
+If you think about it, there are apps for everything else (CRM, finance, people, supply chain, service), but there has never been a simple app for actually running the company - providing real time clarity and context for everyone.

-\#stratapp solves this, making life easier for business owners, CEOs, executives, team leaders and teams.
+\#stratapp solves this, making life way easier for business owners/CEOs and everyone else.

 ## it's as easy as this

-You (as a business owner, CEO, exec team leader or team member) open your _workspace_.
+You, at any level in your organization, open your _workspace_ inside #stratapp.

 Let's say you see a _task_ due Thursday that says "**_select workshop venue_**".